 - PROGRAM STARTED This event occurs when the Start Time is met.
 For programs using NO DELAY TO START, this will occur immediately when you press the Run button.
-The alarm output signal lasts three seconds.

-- PROGRAM COMPLETED This event occurs when a running sampling program has finished.
-This alarm output stays on as long as the run time display reads PROGRAM COMPLETED.

-- PUMP ERROR- This event occurs when

-the sampler has detected a pump failure

-or an absence of liquid.
-This condition

-must be corrected before the sampling

-program can resume.
-This alarm output

-stays on until the pump is successfully

-operated or liquid is again present.
+The alarm output signal lasts three seconds. - PROGRAM COMPLETED This event occurs when a running sampling program has finished.
+This alarm output stays on as long as the run time display reads PROGRAM COMPLETED. - PUMP ERROR- This event occurs when the sampler has detected a pump failure or an absence of liquid.
+If this is a true pump failure (pump is jammed), manual intervention is required before the sampling program can resume.
+For all other pump errors, the alarm output stays on until the pump is successfully operated or liquid is again present.

-- DISTRIBUTOR JAMMED This event occurs when the sampler has detected a
+- DISTRIBUTOR JAMMED This event occurs when the sampler has detected a distributor failure.

-- distributor failure.
 This condition must be corrected before the sampling program can resume.
 This alarm output stays on until the distributor is successfully operated. - 3-WAY VALVE CONTROL This event occurs whenever a sample is initiated and controls the optional Three-way Valve.
 This sampler option is useful when collecting samples from a pressurized line.
 For more information about the optional Three-way valve option and sampling from pressurized lines, contact your Isco dealer or the Teledyne Isco factory. - TAKING SAMPLE This event occurs each time a sample is taken.
 The alarm output stays on until the sample event is completed. - PUMPING FORWARD This event occurs for the duration of the forward pumping step of a sampling event (between preand post-purge). - POWERED UP This event occurs when power is supplied to the sampler. - PUMPING REVERSE This event occurs for the duration of the reverse pumping steps of a sampling event (preand post-purge).
-Is also active for manual reverse pumping. - BOTTLE FULL This event occurs if a composite program using a bottle larger than 10,500 ml purges liquid from the sample bottle.
+It is also active for manual reverse pumping.

+- BOTTLE FULL This event occurs if a composite program using a bottle larger than 10,500 ml purges liquid from the sample bottle.
 Sample volumes larger than 60 ml and a post-sample purge larger than 100 counts are required for this alarm.
 The alarm will not occur until after the first five samples have been taken.
 This allows the sampler to determine normal operating conditions.
 The alarm remains on until a key is pressed to exit this screen.

-Note: A bottle full condition will not halt a running program unless a BOTTLE FULL output is selected.

-DELAY BEFORE SAMPLE - This event occurs at the start of a sample event prior to movement of the distributor arm.
+Note: A bottle full condition will not halt a running program unless a BOTTLE FULL output is selected. - DELAY BEFORE SAMPLE This event occurs at the start of a sample event prior to movement of the distributor arm.
 When you select this output, you will be prompted to enter a delay time between 1 and 99 seconds.